 Note: Effective since the 2017-2018 school year, Student ID's must be in your possession at all times during the school day.
 The replacement cost for a lost ID is \$5.00.

 Fall/Spring Uniform

-The fall/spring uniform consists of a white banded bottom polo shirt with emblem, light blue kilt, navy socks or tights and traditional loafers in burgundy or black (see Bass® or Eastland®).
+The fall/spring uniform consists of a white banded bottom polo shirt with emblem (long or short sleeve), light blue kilt, navy socks or tights and traditional loafers in burgundy or black (see Bass® or Eastland®).